A Taxonomy of Numerical Differentiation Methods

 Coefficients of a cosine basis can be found with the Discrete Cosine Transform (DCT),\footnote{Be cautious that, using discrete $\theta_n = \frac{\pi n}{N-1}$, the DCT-I$^{-1}$ says $y_n = \frac{1}{2(N-1)} \big(Y_0 + Y_{N-1}(-1)^n + 2 \sum_{k=1}^{N-2} Y_k\cos(\frac{\pi k n}{N-1})\big)$, but in the Chebyshev expansion $y_n = \sum_{k=0}^{N-1} a_k\cos(\frac{\pi k n}{N-1})$. $Y_0$ is multiplied by $1 = \cos(\frac{\pi \cdot 0 \cdot n}{N-1})$ and $Y_{N-1}$ by $(-1)^n = \cos(\frac{\pi\cdot N-1\cdot n}{N-1})$, so the first and last terms can be put inside the sum but are twice as large as the others, and all $Y_k$ have to be scaled to produce $a_k$~\cite{spectral-derivatives}.} based on a modification of the FFT, in $O(N\log N)$, so by reduction to this case, Chebyshev coefficients can be found equally fast.
 Recall the FFT requires equispaced points in variable $\theta \in [0, 2\pi)$, as does the DCT with $\theta \in [0, \pi]$, where half the interval is dropped because the function is assumed to be even, making information from the latter half redundant.
 Thus, to take advantage of these algorithms, samples in $x$ need to come from $x_n = \cos(\theta_n) = \cos(\frac{\pi n}{N-1}) \in [-1, 1]$~\cite{trefethen2000spectral}, which are the Chebyshev-Lobatto nodes~\cite{brown-cheb}, corresponding to the $N$ extrema of $T_{N-1}$~\cite{dedalus}.

-Once the Chebychev transform is achieved, then, analogous to power rule for ordinary representations of polynomials as power series, we can find Chebyshev series coefficients of the derivative in $O(N)$ using a recurrence relation~\cite{brown-cheb}, which can be manipulated to produce \autoref{eqn:dcheb}~\cite{spectral-derivatives}, implemented in \texttt{numpy} as \texttt{chebder}~\cite{numpy-chebder}:
+Once the Chebyshev transform is achieved, then, analogous to the power rule for ordinary representations of polynomials as power series, we can find Chebyshev series coefficients of the derivative in $O(N)$ using a recurrence relation~\cite{brown-cheb}, which can be manipulated to produce \autoref{eqn:dcheb}~\cite{spectral-derivatives}, implemented in \texttt{numpy} as \texttt{chebder}~\cite{numpy-chebder}: